Consumer Medicine Information

 restlessness in children.

-If you have any other problems after using your Ventolin puffer, tell your doctor or pharmacist.
+If you have any other problems after using your VENTOLIN puffer, tell your doctor

 Straight after use, replace the mouthpiece cover firmly and click it into position.